ALapinskas/gameserver/README.md

 # gameserver
-Simple nodejs server to hold, track users and share data between them.
+Simple nodejs server to hold, track room names and share data between participants in this rooms.
 Websocket based.

 # Using
 # Serverside